 Perfection does not seem possible in humans

 I take some posts insist on this concept: Yes, it's perfect, It is hardly human.
-Ya, we could say that works like The Last Supper (Da Vinci), or The Rape of Proserpine (Bernini) or performance Nadia Comaneci on the uneven bars in Montreal 1976 they are perfect.
+Of course, we could say that works like The Last Supper (Da Vinci), or The Rape of Proserpine (Bernini) or performance Nadia Comaneci on the uneven bars in Montreal 1976 they are perfect.
 Actually, close to perfection.
 In the very near future, possibly a robot will perfect.

 The question, as advanced in Can we promote a culture of human connection in the era of machines? is that the human will spread precisely because human beings, imperfect, incorporate values, ethic, to be changing.